Triple Your Customer Base With Human-Centered Healthcare UX Design

 Keep in mind that these considerations are very closely tied together, and a decision about one may affect a decision you already made for another.

-Not only are there different types of medical apps, but there is also a wide range of categories of medical apps that includes:
+Not only are there different types of medical apps, but there is also a wide range of categories of medical apps that include:

 While you may have dozens of similar apps in each of those main categories, these too can be divided into subcategories of their own.
-And each of these subcategories has its own factors to consider, such as whether you will need access to APIs and which of the hundreds of APIs available today will achieve what you’re looking for.
+Each of these subcategories has its factors to consider, such as whether you will need access to APIs and which of the hundreds of APIs available today will achieve what you’re looking for.

 Integrating multiple APIs is not impossible, but it is difficult and can have an impact on the cost of developing your app.
 It may even affect the user interface design of your app.
 Certain types of apps will have to comply with privacy and HIPAA regulations as well.
 That is why defining the exact purpose of your app and the features you want to offer is essential to the planning process.